 - Applicants to master’s programs who have attained an Internet Based TOEFL (iBT) score of 90, with no less than 20 on each sub-score; or an IELTS score of 6.5, with no less than 6 on each band score.

-- Ph.D. applicants who have achieved an Internet Based TOEFL (iBT) score of 100 with no less than 20 on each sub-score; or an IELTS score of 7, with no less than 6 on each band score.
+- Ph.D. and undergraduate applicants who have achieved an Internet Based TOEFL (iBT) score of 100 with no less than 20 on each sub-score; or an IELTS score of 7, with no less than 6 on each band score.

 All new teaching assistants (TAs) for whom English is a second language must demonstrate their competence in spoken English before assuming classroom or laboratory duties.
 Normally, new international teaching assistants (ITAs) demonstrate their English proficiency by taking the ITA exam, administered by the American Language Institute (ALI) located on the USC campus.

 The exam must be taken before assuming classroom or laboratory duties and no later than the first day of classes.
 The ITA exam is graded on a scale of 1 to 7.
 Those who achieve a score of 6 or higher are cleared for classroom duties and have no English requirement.
-Those who score 5 or 5.5 are cleared for classroom duties, but are required to enroll in an English language course through ALI while performing their ITA responsibilities.
+Those who score 5 or 5.5 are cleared for classroom duties, but are required to enroll in an English language course through the ALI while performing their ITA responsibilities.
 Those who score below 5 on the exam are not cleared for classroom duties.
 These students are normally required to enroll in an English language course offered by ALI until adequate English proficiency is obtained.
 For more information, call (213) 740-0079 or visit ALI’s Website at dornsife.usc.edu/ali.